 Brent F. Holloway, co-owner of Road Dog Cycle in Denair, has been ordered to be released on a $500,000 property bond, officials reported Thursday.

 Authorities contend that the father and son ran a racketeering enterprise at the motorcycle shop.
-A grand jury indicted the Holloways and 11 others earlier this month on charges related to suspected illegal operations at the shop going back to 1997.
+A grand jury indicted the Holloways and 11 others in July on charges related to suspected illegal operations at the shop going back to 1997.

-Five defendants in the case have been held in custody pending further hearings and seven have been ordered to be released.
-One, who lives in Sweden, still is wanted by law enforcement.
+Seven defendants connected to the case have been released.
+One, who lives in Sweden, is wanted by law enforcement.

-The Road Dog defendants are scheduled to appear next in court Aug.
-11, though Brent Holloway could appear sooner if the U.S. attorney's office pursues an appeal.
+The Road Dog defendants are scheduled to appear in court next Aug.
+11.

 Bee staff writer Emilie Raguso can be reached at firstname.lastname@example.org or 578-2235.